-- 3. Assistant: Check that the Breaker is stable and all loads are supported.
-Close the supply and return valves. - 4.
-Clean dirt from connection areas.
+- Assistant: Check that the Breaker is stable and all loads are supported.
+Close the supply and return valves. - Clean dirt from connection areas.
 Disconnect the hoses from the valves.
-Seal all open connections with the appropriate plugs and caps. - Remove the pin keepers.
-Remove the stick and 5. link pins.
-Collect any spacers that may have been used and store them for future use. - 6.
-Refer to Section 8.0 for important storage instructions.
+Seal all connections with the appropriate plugs and caps. - 5.
+Remove keepers and pins.
+Collect any shims and adapters, if used, and store them for future use. - 6.
+See Section 8.0 for storage instructions.